thomst/django-minke/README.rst

 This could be the data-representation of a server, but also of web-applications running on this server, and even something like installed extensions, patches, backups and everything else you want to track and manage in your minke-app.
-To make up a minke-model it takes three things:

-* It is a subclass of MinkeModel.
-* It has a connection to a host.
-* Its model-admin-class is a subclass of MinkeAdmin.

 Sessions
 ........